Erlemar/dswok/Metrics and losses/Calibration.md

 Per-segment calibrators can change cross-segment ordering even when each per-segment mapping is monotonic.
 This matters when downstream systems compare scores across segments: a global threshold, a unified review queue, or an auction that ranks across user types.
 In those settings, the per-segment calibrators have to be kept consistent at decision boundaries, or the ranking step has to operate on pre-calibration scores.

+## Multi-calibration

+Per-segment recalibration is empirical: fit a calibrator per slice and pool when slices are sparse.
+Multi-calibration ([Hébert-Johnson et al. 2018](https://proceedings.mlr.press/v80/hebert-johnson18a.html)) formalizes the goal.
+A model is multi-calibrated if it is calibrated for every subgroup identifiable by a chosen class of computations, including overlapping intersectional subgroups.
+The framework gives theoretical guarantees that simple per-slice fits do not.

+[MCGrad](https://arxiv.org/abs/2509.19884) is a recent scalable implementation: a recursive gradient-boosting procedure that auto-discovers miscalibrated subgroups via tree leaves, without manual segment specification.
+It often improves discrimination metrics (log loss, PRAUC) alongside calibration rather than trading them off.

 ## Practical considerations

 - Calibration set independence: the calibration set is held out from training and from any model selection that touched it.
 Use a true three-way split (train, calibrate, test); reusing the validation set for both selection and calibration produces optimistic calibration estimates.
 For time-dependent systems, split by time.